cyberbotics/webots/docs/blog/Webots-2021-a-release.md

 ## More Assets

-In order to improve our asset library, we have added baskets that may be convinient for your next pick-and-place project.
+In order to improve our asset library, we have added baskets that may be convenient for your next pick-and-place project.

 | | |
 | :---: | :---: |